DeveloperPaul123/thread-pool/README.md

 // and so on..
 ```

-Example with result from task:
+Enqueue tasks with a returned value:

 ```cpp
 // create a thread pool with a specified number of threads.